wlandau/r-multiverse.github.io/terms.md

 ## 7. Changes to the Terms

-The R-Multiverse Management Committee, as defined in the [R-multiverse Governance Document](governance.md), reserve the right to update or modify these Terms at any time, pursuant to the procedure described therein.
+The Repository Administrators reserve the right to update or modify these Terms at any time, pursuant to the procedure described therein.
 Your continued use of the Repository after any changes to the Terms indicates your acceptance of the revised Terms.

 ## 8. Termination

-The R-Multiverse Management Committee may suspend or terminate your access to the Repository at any time for any reason, including but not limited to violations of these Terms.
+The Repository Administrators may suspend or terminate your access to the Repository at any time for any reason, including but not limited to violations of these Terms.
 Upon termination, your rights to use the Repository will immediately cease.

 ## 9. General Provisions